-Two-part tariff: Form of pricing in which consumers are charged both an entry fee and a usage fee.

-It is also commonly used in practice.
+A two-part tariff is a pricing strategy in which consumers are charged both an entry fee and a usage fee.
+This strategy is commonly used in practice, especially in industries where firms face high fixed costs and low variable costs.